Chung Ling High School: The campus

-Sixth Form Block

 The Sixth Form Block houses most of the sixth form students and eight of the school's 14 labs.
 The Sixth Form Block holds a library for the students and has seven lecture halls which have been partitioned to form nine classrooms.

 Extracurricular activities

 Chung Ling High School Choir

 In 1969, a group of Chung Ling High School students came up with the idea of forming a choir with the support of the alumni.